benhodgson87/pupular/README.md

 }
 ```

 In total there are 616,890 entries in the original data, which reduce down to 43,066 individual 'valid' dogs with 9,397 unique name records; 1,622 of which belong to only one dog.

-The processing and data for this [can be found in the lib folder](./lib/data/).
+The processing logic and input/outputs for this [can be found in the lib folder](./lib/data/).
+Don't use it to cheat!

 | Filtering data                                                | Reducing data                                               |
 | ------------------------------------------------------------- | ----------------------------------------------------------- |